cosmologicon/pygame-text/README.md

 	ANGLE_RESOLUTION_DEGREES
 	AUTO_CLEAN MEMORY_LIMIT_MB MEMORY_REDUCTION_FACTOR

 The `ptext.draw` keyword arguments and the `ptext` module-level global variables are described in detail in the following sections.

+The return value from `ptext.draw` is a length-2 tuple of the Surface to blit, and the destination position.
+You can usually ignore it, but you can use it with `blit` to repeat the exact same draw command again, or draw the same text in the same place on a different Surface.

+	tsurf, tpos = ptext.draw(..., surf=screen)
+	screen2.blit(tsurf, tpos)  # Also blit to a second surface.

 ## Font name and size